 The City has a few strong partners and outlets to encourage the community to make an EV their next vehicle purchase.
 Forth, based in Portland, offers ride and drive events and is also actively engaging underserved communities.
-Platt Auto Group, is a Milwaukie-based dealership, that only sells EVs.
-Greg Platt has significant experience working with customers looking to purchase EVs.
 PGE is supportive of this effort and is installing quick charging infrastructure, Electric Avenue an "electric gas station" in Milwaukie.
-In Portland, a similar station has allows the community to observe and talk to drivers about their experience.
+In Portland, a similar station allows the community to observe and talk to drivers about their experience.
 Milwaukie, can further assist in education and outreach efforts by providing information through farmers' markets and business organizations.
 Milwaukie can also partner to co-host education and outreach events.